Lockdown Graduate Job Hunt is on

-Upskill – Whether you’ve been furloughed or are currently unemployed, now is the perfect time to have a look at the online courses that are out there.
+Whether you’ve been furloughed or are currently unemployed.
+Now is the perfect time to have a look at the online courses that are out there.
 There is a huge variety of different online courses available that can be completed from home.
 This is a great way to upskill and improve your employability as well as building on your CV to make it stand out.
 It’s unlikely that you’ll ever get this much free time again so make the most of it while you can.

-Prepare – When’s the last time you updated your CV?
-Even though CV’s and cover letters should be tailored to each specific job, it doesn’t mean you can’t set up templates now so they’re ready to go.
-Make sure your CV is up to date with skills, job timelines and referees’, and is also wouldn’t hurt to improve on your professional social media too.
+When is the last time you updated your CV?
+CV’s and cover letters should be tailored to each specific job.
+That doesn’t mean you can’t set up templates now so they’re ready to go.
+Make sure your CV is up to date with skills, job timelines and referees.’
+Also wouldn’t hurt to improve on your professional social media too.
 Putting in the groundwork now could really aid your success in the future.